 I have to ask about the triple-double incident.
 For those who don’t know, you guys were blowing out Utah and as the game was winding down, you were one rebound away from your first triple-double.
 You caught the inbound pass in the backcourt, and you intentionally missed a lay-up off of your own rim and collected the rebound.
 They didn’t count the rebound, so you didn’t get the triple-double, but that story blew up because Jazz head coach Jerry Sloan was furious and people thought it was disrespectful.
 I thought people blew it out of proportion a bit.
 Were you surprised by the intense reaction and what are your thoughts now looking back on it 14 years later?

 RD: They did blow it out of proportion a bit, but I admit I was young and I was selfish.
 I was just doing my own thing.
 I didn’t realize what the consequences would be.
 I was just trying to get my first triple-double, like Ice Cube in “It Was a Good Day.”
 I would always listen to Ice Cube and I wanted to get a triple-double too.

 Now, here we are, talking about you playing in Ice Cube’s league.

 RD: It all comes full circle! (laughs).

-Interview, Featured, Top, George Gervin, Ivan Johnson, Joe Smith, LeBron James, Marcus Banks, Maurice Evans, Mike Bibby, Ricky Davis, Boston Celtics, Charlotte Hornets, Cleveland Cavaliers, Los Angeles Clippers, Miami Heat, Minnesota Timberwolves, Utah Jazz
+Interview, Top, George Gervin, Ivan Johnson, Joe Smith, LeBron James, Marcus Banks, Maurice Evans, Mike Bibby, Ricky Davis, Boston Celtics, Charlotte Hornets, Cleveland Cavaliers, Los Angeles Clippers, Miami Heat, Minnesota Timberwolves, Utah Jazz